jo-tools/crccalculator/README.md

    - or create a custom Calculator: ```New CRC16Calculator("CRC-16/GENIBUS", &h1021, &hffff, false, false, &hffff)```
 3. Get the result: ```myCRCCalculatorInstance.Result("1234567890")```

+### Xojo Web App 2 Docker
+This repository contains [Documentation](docs/xojo2docker/Xojo2Docker.pdf) about [how to package a Xojo built Web Application in a Docker Image](docs/xojo2docker/Xojo2Docker.pdf).
+The Web application Xojo example project ```CRCCalculatorWeb.xojo_project``` includes a Post Build Script which automates the task of building the Docker Image of the web application.

 ## About
 Juerg Otter is a long term user of Xojo and working for [CM Informatik AG](https://cmiag.ch/).
 Their Application [CMI LehrerOffice](https://cmi-bildung.ch/) is a Xojo Design Award Winner 2018.
 In his leisure time Juerg provides some [bits and pieces for Xojo Developers](https://www.jo-tools.ch/).